nragland37/cpp-projects/README.md

 /*

 Welcome.
-Here, you'll find a collection of *C++ Projects*, notes, exercises, and examples, complete with clear descriptions and sample outputs for a full understanding of each program.
+Here, you'll find a collection of *C++ Projects*, notes, exercises, and examples, complete with clear descriptions and sample outputs.

 ## Makefile Instructions
 Custom Makefile is provided to simplify compiling, running, and cleaning up C++ projects with multiple source files and headers.
 It automatically detects all `.cpp` and `.h` files in the project directory.